Ashes: James Anderson says England's tour has not been 'disastrous'

 Vice-captain Anderson was speaking after England's innings-and-123-run defeat in the fifth Test in place of skipper Joe Root, who was suffering from gastroenteritis.

-Not out 42 overnight, Root was taken to hospital on Monday morning and did not resume his innings when play began.
+Not out 42 overnight, Root was taken to hospital on Monday morning and did not resume his innings when the first session began.

 He did emerge to bat an hour into play and completed a half-century, but retired ill on 58 at lunch before England were bowled out for 180.